 I have also had some involvement in the 2012 presidential campaign, have invested a lot of time in family challenges (addressing some serious health issues facing our three daughters), have been much more heavily involved in playing music, and will soon start writing my first novel.

 Frank Viola: Up until recently, I was busy establishing and working with organic missional churches in the trenches.
 In 2012, however, I changed the focus of my ministry to the other aspect of my calling for a season to Jesus studies and the gospel of the kingdom of God.
-As such, I’ve been speaking (free of charge as always) at various conferences and churches (of all types) on the deeper Christian life.
+As such, I’ve been speaking at various conferences and churches (of all types) on the deeper Christian life.

 I’ve also been burdened to help the poor more and develop relationships with those who don’t know Jesus.
 In addition, I’ve forged relationships with pastors and others in different types of ministry.
 My convictions on the unity of the body of Christ are quite strong.
 To my mind, Christians should join arms in the greater cause of God’s Kingdom no matter what their convictions are about church structure or form.
 Cooperation without compromise is where I pitch my tent.